-- Recreation & Park Management.
+• Recreation & Park Management.
 On top of the £1.9m from Welsh Government 2020/21 the Authority received a further £482k in 2021/22 to install Electric Vehicle Charges Points.
 In partnership with Pembrokeshire County Council These have been installed not just on the Authority's land but across the county.

-The expenditure under the Car Parks category relates refurbishing costs of the Poppit - The expenditure under the Car Parks category relates refurbishing costs of the Poppit Sands and Broad Haven Car Parks - Corporate & Support Services.
+The expenditure under the Car Parks category relates refurbishing costs of the Poppit Sands and Broad Haven Car Parks

+- Conservation of Natural Environment. £1k relates to Community Woodland Development initial costs - Corporate & Support Services.
 During the year the Authority purchased two warden vehicles, a mobility scooter and a range of replacement IT equipment.